Jabal Malaika (The Mountain of Angels) & The Battlefield of Badr

 Badr is situated on the route between Makkah and Madinah.

 Due to the distances involved, this Ziyarat is most commonly and conveniently conducted as a day trip from Madinah.
+Travelers should plan for transportation and timing to ensure a meaningful visit to this historic and spiritually significant site.

 The Spiritual Significance: The Day of Distinction (Yawm al-Furqan)